timalbert/livefortheline/source/_updates/2023-10-20-health-update.md

 <h2>Unexpected Kinship</h2>
 <img alt="Ruthann at Dana-Farber" src="/assets/images/ruthann-dfci.jpg" />
 While I worked at Northeastern, I never expected that time could help prepare for this season.
-Going on disability has been humbling, but after working for 10 years and growing in my career, I walked away with tremendous friendships and support.
-Perhaps, the most unlikely Ruthann.
+Going on disability has been humbling, but after working for 10 years and growing in my career, I walked away with tremendous support and friendships.
+Perhaps, the most unlikely is Ruthann.
 We sat across from one another for 5 years, eventually connecting through our shared faith.
 Recently, she’s accompanied me at appointments as a seasoned patient navigator.
 Come to find out, her family has poured their life into pushing back the darkness of brain cancer - from Dana-Farber’s inception no less!
 What’s a providential grace

 <x-blockquote class="font-mono" cite="https://hymnary.org/text/be_still_my_soul_the_lord_is_on_thy_side" caption="Kathrina von Schlegel">
     <div>